RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ![Picture of Reflectron DP-10](antenna_dp10_B.png)

 **Bill Kerman's notes**

 The Reflectron DP-10 is a lightweight and cheap antenna.
-Its omnidirectional nature and its high-speed surivial in atmosphere make it an excellent choice for launches and landings.
+Its omnidirectional nature and high-speed survival in atmosphere make it an excellent choice for launches and landings.
 However, its short range rapidly renders it useless outside low Kerbin orbits.
 {:.blurb}

 | Basic Properties